alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 Again, Borges' *Pierre Menard* captures this concept beautifully.
 Even an identical text can produce entirely different interpretations depending on the observer's individual history and associations.

-## Are AI models creative already?
+## Are AI Models Already Creative?

-Creativity is such a hard to define concept, but it is even harder to get an intuition of how it works.
-But usually it starts but framing a problem or question, and having a undefined initial artifact (usually a compose of our prior knowledge.)
-Then, as my uncle did, you start applying transformations, high-dimensional ones to the artifact, the answer, the information you want to transmit.
-However, this transformation are not obtained by gradient descent usually.
-They are a result of a divergent search, sometimes a no-goal search, or where the goal is the hyperbole, the exaggeration not convergence to an objective.

-Today’s state-of-the-art AI models, like LLMs and diffusion models, follow a standard paradigm: they receive a question or prompt and then generate what they predict to be an appropriate response.
-While these models are excellent at producing outputs within the distribution of their training data, they lack the ability to explore, combine, and transform this information in genuinely novel ways to create new and valuable knowledge.

-However, in the creative thinking context they have main two problems:

-### Creativity cannot be fully approximated using gradient descent

-AI models do not do divergent search, they optimize for an objective of what is statistically probable response to the prompt.
-That is exactly the anthithesis of being creative!
-The transformation that my uncle did:

-Problem: 20-century paintings in 21-century expositions -> Transformation: Substract in the temporal dimension -> Result: Romanticism paintings in 21-century expositions

-is not a trivial transformation, one that can be obtained by applying gradient descent to the problem of finding the next token of the sequence.

-The way we prompt generative AI models is we prompt what we want to see and the model returns it.
-We prompt "A painting of an astronout in a horse in the Sun" and the model will output that image.
-But the decision, the creative effort is mine of identifying that prompt as something novel, the creativity of the model is limited by the creativity of the human prompting it.
-In our paper we try to improve this issue by exploring the space of artistic combinations, selecting novel ones and prompting them, however the problem remains.
-The text-to-image model is trained to output in-distribution images of the training data.

-### The training data is not aimed to creative thinking
+Artificial Neural Networks excel at automatically representing and compressing data, effectively separating different patterns within it.
+While Schmidhuber's theory suggests AI models might already be creative, there's a crucial distinction to make: though they can effectively compress historical data, they lack two fundamental aspects of creativity, the ability to search for "interestingness" and the capacity to create artifacts that compress previously unseen and undetected regularities.
+What they actually do is compress existing data well, providing some generalization in lower dimensions based on the data's inherent behavior.
+However, they cannot search for and output novel insights about their environment or knowledge base.
+They lack a transformative approach to creativity.

-For example, text-to-image models like Stable diffusion are designed to take a description an ouput a probable image.
-However, they are not design to handle questions as a prompt and output a novel and valuable image.
-High quality art and creativity in general do not work like: I want to paint a dog and I paint it.
-Usually it begins with a question or an open-ended prompt: "Create a work of art whose purpose is to reject the logic, reason, and aestheticism of modern capitalist society and art", here there are no rules to answer this.
-The objective is to find an effective way of portraying this.
-How would you answer to this prompt?
-How would you tackle this problem?
-Stable-diffusion outputed Figure X. However, Marcel Duchamp outputed Figure X. The artwork *Fountain*, is not a trivial response to the promt, but it is a very very effective one.
-However, Stable diffusion is outputting an amalgam of what is common to see when you see the words "capitalist", "reason", "logic" or "reject".
-The prompt is the purpose that the Dadaism movement had when it was originated.
-Current AI models are not designed to learn this kind of non-trivial, divergent reasoning.
-However, I am still in doubt if this problem is because the model properties, or the problem properties, maybe the problem is not solvable by gradient descent.
-Or maybe is that is not being trained in the correct data.
+Let me give you an example that I think really illustrates this point.
+Take text-to-image models like Stable Diffusion.
+They can take a description and create a probable image, but they're not able to handle questions as prompts and respond with truly novel, valuable images.
+In my experience, high-quality art and creativity rarely work like "I want to paint a dog, so I paint it."
+Instead, they often start with a question or an open-ended artistic intention.
+Here's one that was very trendy in its time: "Create a work of art whose purpose is to reject the logic, reason, and aestheticism of modern capitalist society and art."

+There are no predetermined rules for responding to this prompt.
+The real challenge lies in finding an effective way to portray (compress) this concept.
+As observed in Figure X, when given this prompt, Stable Diffusion typically outputs an amalgamation of common visual elements associated with words like "capitalist," "reason," "logic," or "reject."
+In contrast, Marcel Duchamp responded to this artistic intention (created by himself) with *Fountain*.
+Not a trivial response, but an extraordinarily effective (and compressed) one.
+Current AI models aren't designed to learn this kind of non-trivial, divergent reasoning.
+The question remains whether this limitation arises from the models' properties, the nature of the problem itself (probably it's not solvable through gradient descent), or simply that we're not training models on the right kind of data.

-I would be very curious to see what would happen if we collect a dataset in the form (idea that originated the artwork, image of the artwork) without information of what's in the artwork.
-Would the AI model able to learn these non trivial transformations and functions.
-Will it be able to generalize a function that takes a creative artistic problem and without explicit help of what objects it needs to portrait be able to obtain better and ingenious results, (in the form of image or in the form of text, imaging an LLM capable of designing a creative response to the artistic problem and then craft the prompt to its own text-to-image model)?
-As I said, I would be curious but my intution tells me that this would not work, mainly because of the nature of creativity.
-Maybe it would return surprising and cool results, but again we will be in the same problem.
-We are doing gradient descent in a task that is not suitable for it.
+Some work suggest that including information about artwork generation context could improve results by helping models learn to relate context and idea origination to images.
+An interesting experiment would be to collect a dataset pairing original artistic ideas with their resulting artworks, without including explicit information about what's in the artwork.
+Could an AI model learn these non-trivial transformations and functions?
+Could it generalize a function that takes a creative artistic problem and, without explicit guidance about what objects to portray, produce ingenious results (either as images or as text, imagining an LLM capable of designing a creative response and then crafting the prompt for its own text-to-image model)?
+While interesting, my intuition suggests this wouldn't work, primarily due to the fundamental nature of creativity.
+We might get surprising and interesting results, but we'd still be applying gradient descent to a task that may not be suitable for it.

+When it comes to LLMs, the challenges are similar, though I'm more optimistic about their future.
+Having been trained on so much human experience, they're remarkably good at aligning with human interests.
+I could see them potentially directing the search for interestingness in other exploratory agents, something more sophisticated than what we explored in our combinatorial creativity paper, where we used LLM-learned probabilities to search over the space of unexplored artistic concept combinations.

+Regarding creativity in LLMs, I often hear people claim that increasing an LLM's temperature parameter makes it more creative, but I think this misunderstands both creativity and what temperature actually does.
+Raising the temperature just flattens the distribution of tokens in the output layer, increasing the variance of the results.
+But that's not how creativity works, and research has shown it barely affects the novelty of outputs in creative tasks like story writing.

+A more interesting study involves participants asked to write a story that will be evaluated by humans.
+Some participants are allowed to use a large language model (LLM) to help, while others are not.
+Prior to the experiment, participants took a creativity test.
+The findings show that access to generative AI results in stories being rated as more creative, better written, and more enjoyable, particularly among less creative writers.
+However, AI-assisted stories are more similar to each other than human-written stories, and highly creative individuals saw little improvement when using LLMs.
+I would also have included the results of the creativity test for the evaluators.
+My intuition is that people who believe LLMs are highly creative might not be very creative themselves or may not be used to highly creative environments.

+In short, I don't believe AI models can yet be classified as truly creative.
+In fact, they've been shown to make human creative outputs more similar to each other, something that shouldn't happen if they were divergent thinkers instead of convergent.

+On the other hand, some artists, like Ted Chiang (the author of the beautiful *Story of Your Life*, which inspired the movie *Arrival*), argue that AI will never be an artist.
+Chiang claims that creating art involves making countless small, intentional decisions (every word chosen with purpose, every frame in a John Ford movie, every brushstroke in a painting).
+A system that generates probable outputs based on a brief prompt, he says, won't truly understand or grasp the nuances of artistic creation.
+While I agree with Chiang that art involves constantly taking fine, crucial decisions, I believe this doesn’t rule out the potential for future AI systems.
+From the perspective of creativity as compression, each decision is made to resonate with the audience, conveying more than just the combination of words or brushtrokes.
+I believe we can design AI systems capable of divergent thinking, producing creative artifacts, whether artistic or not.

+## Open-endedness and evolution

+As Kenneth O. Stanley argued, I truly belive that the future of AI systems lies in their creativity.
+After all, our creative capabilities are what make humans special.
+They've enabled us not just to survive, but to push boundaries, discover new knowledge, and connect with our fundamental nature.

+While current AI systems aren't fully creative, there are promising approaches to implementing creativity in machines, as we have seen in this post.
+I believe we need to design systems that can explore environments without clear reward signals, systems that can propose their own questions and problems based on their environment, much as my uncle did when designing his artwork.

+The concept of open-endedness as defined here offers a very promising framework.
+It's defined as the ability to continuously generate novel and learnable artifacts or behaviors that are unpredictable yet meaningful to an observer.
+This definition shares parallels with compression progress theory, particularly in how it values novelty and learnability.
+If something is too predictable, it's boring (low learnability).
+But if it's completely unpredictable, it becomes impossible to learn from, it's also boring.

+Take AlphaGo as an example of a simple open-ended system.
+Throughout its training, it developed policies that were genuinely novel to human experts, making moves that professional players would consider highly improbable, yet proved effective.
+Moreover, it has been shown that human players could actually improve their game by studying and learning from AlphaGo's unexpected strategies.

+Looking ahead, I believe open-endedness is essential for truly creative AI systems.
+Creativity isn't just about novelty - it's about producing artifacts that are both novel and interesting to observers.
+One exciting direction might be combining evolutionary algorithms with multiple open-ended systems.
+Scientific domains could be particularly promising, as they offer rule-based environments where we can verify discoveries against empirical data.
+These systems could potentially build upon their own discoveries, using them as stepping stones to further innovation.

+On the other hand, Art presents an even more difficult challenge.
+Unlike science, art is inherently open-ended, with perhaps only one rule: constantly questioning what art is.
+While human art evolves through complex cultural processes involving multiple perspectives and external influences, we might be able to simulate something similar in AI.
+Imagine multiple open-ended systems evaluating each other's artifacts and learning divergently through an evolutionary process, creating art in an "alien" way, where the human is no longer the subjective observer.